 Ok so Garry, where do we find good Salesforce partners?

-- Talk with your industry peers about who they use
+- Please talk with your industry peers about who they use.

-- Check out the AppExchange and be sure to play around in there for a while.
-Lots of ways to sort and look them up.
+- Check out the Salesforce AppExchange, and be sure to play around there for a while.
+There are lots of ways to sort and look them up.